Curtis Anderson (footballer)

-Curtis Rainford Anderson (born 27 September 2000) is an English footballer who plays as a goalkeeper for Northern Premier League club Lancaster City.
+Curtis Rainford Anderson (born 27 September 2000) is an English former footballer.
+He played as a goalkeeper and was a member of the England team which won the 2017 Under-17s World Cup.

 Club career

 In 2012, at 11-years old, Anderson moved from Blackpool to Manchester City for a fee of £15,000.
 Anderson played with Manchester City's youth and academy sides until moving to second-tier North American side Charlotte Independence in March 2019.

 Anderson and Charlotte Independence mutually agreed to terminate his contract on 29 August 2019.

 Wycombe Wanderers

 On 2 September 2020, he signed for Championship club Wycombe Wanderers on a one-year deal.
 In May 2021, it was confirmed that his contract had been extended by a further year.

 Walton Casuals (loan)

 On 27 October 2020, Anderson joined Southern League Premier Division South side Walton Casuals on loan.
 However, the club's season was halted shortly after his arrival, before ultimately their season was outright cancelled on 24 February 2021.